avtnguyen/BikeShare_DataAnalysis/README.md

 ### Three main questions will guide the future marketing program:
 1. How do annual members and casual riders use Cyclistic bikes differently?
 2. Why would casual riders buy Cyclistic annual memberships?
-3. How can Cyclistic use digital media to influence casual riders to become members
+3. How can Cyclistic use digital media to influence casual riders to become members?

 ### Methods Used
 * Data Cleaning and Wrangling